manycore-com/demo-anr-detection/README.md

 __RobotCoder__

 Robotcoder is a tool that tells you when you're accidentally using Android main thread to access disk or network.
 When you create a PR our bot will analyze it and adds a comment if there is such an access.
+It's a 10x better replacement to Android Strict Mode

 In practice, this means less ANR in production, a faster app and more efficient engineers.